-Fostering diversity and inclusion because it has always been the right thing to do
+Fostering diversity, equity, and inclusion because it has always been the right thing to do

 Diversity is a source of energy and innovation here at The Hershey Company.
 We have a long-standing commitment to fostering an inclusive environment where all employees around the world can bring their whole selves to work each day.
 Our commitment starts with our hiring practices and inclusive culture, and extends to each area of our business from consumer insights, representation in advertising, our supplier diversity program, and the many organizations we support to create a positive impact in our communities around the world.